labviros/is-face-detection/README.md

 ## About
 It is a machine learning based approach where a cascade function is trained and then used to detect objects in other images.
 [OpenCV](https://docs.opencv.org/3.4.1/d7/d8b/tutorial_py_face_detection.html) already contains many pre-trained classifiers for face, eyes, smiles, etc.

 You can choose the scale factor, minimal neighboors and minimal size.
-This options are specified in the [Protocol Documentation](https://github.com/labviros/is-face-detector#protocol-documentation).
 ## Developing

 ### is-wire-py